TorchEnsemble-Community/Ensemble-Pytorch/README.rst

     # Define the ensemble
     ensemble = VotingClassifier(
-        estimator=base_estimator,               # here is your deep learning model n_estimators=10,                        # number of base estimators
+        estimator=base_estimator,               # estimator is your pytorch model n_estimators=10,                        # number of base estimators
     )